isi-nlp/isi_darma/darma_chat/README.md

 it possibly because you have changed default branch as something other than `master` So here is how to set the default as master:
   `git config --global init.defaultBranch master`
+- Q: How can I adjust the number of turns that the users must converse with before seeing the final survey?
+  - A: Adjust the `num_turns` value in the configuration file.
+Note that the length of the seed conversation will be added to the `num_turns` that you provide in this config file in `ModelChatWorld._run_initial_turn()` in `world.py`, which updates the max number of turns that get passed on to the front end.
+  The condition `(lastMessageIdx >= taskConfig.min_num_turns * 2)` in `ResponseComponent` in `response_panes.jsx` invokes the final survey.